syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 Finally, look a bit further up in that same `website_controller.go` file to see how the `func (r *WebsiteReconciler) Reconcile` function has been generated.
 This is left nearly empty as this is where the core of your business logic will be added.

-While this is an error free implementation, you wouldn't really be able to tell if it worked since there are no side effects `Reconcile` function, not even any logs!
+While this is an error free implementation, you wouldn't really be able to tell if it worked since there are no side effects for running the `Reconcile` function, not even any logs!

 🪵 Logging from the controller
 ==============